 Is it easy to rent a scooter in Milos?

 We rented a scooter from Apollonos Sunshine for 30 euros per day to explore the island.
 They delivered the scooter to our hotel.

 What do you need to rent a scooter in Milos?

 You need an A1 bike license to rent one, and the cost of petrol is around 10 euros to fill the bike.

-Before leaving home, a bucket list item for us was a visit to Klima with its multi-coloured fishermen’s houses referred to as ‘syrmatas’.
+Before leaving home, our bucket list item was a visit to Klima with its multi-coloured fishermen’s houses referred to as ‘syrmatas’.

 It was a leisurely 14.6 km ride from our hotel to Klima, and we found parking nearby.

-From Athens, it is a 30 minutes flight to Milos and a 3 to 4-hour ferry trip from Piraeus port.
+From Athens, it is a 30-minute flight to Milos and a 3 to 4-hour ferry trip from Piraeus port.

 Milos is well connected with ferries to other islands.
 For example, we connected from Santorini to Milos and then onto Mykonos from Milos.